The Rules of the GPSA Supreme Court may be found here.

-The Supreme Court of the Graduate Professional Student Association was established under Title IV of the GPSA Constitution, in order to provide the graduate students of Arizona State University with a judicial body which ensures a fair, equitable, and impartial means of adjudicating disputes arising under the Constitution and the Bylaws of GPSA.
-Hearing cases not expressly reserved for the ASASU Supreme Court, the Court is independent of GPSA’s Executive and Legislative branches.
+The Supreme Court of the Graduate Professional Student Association was established under Title IV of the GPSA Constitution, in order to provide the graduate and professional students of Arizona State University with a judicial body which ensures a fair, equitable, and impartial means of adjudicating disputes arising under the Constitution and the Bylaws of GPSA.
+The Court is independent of GPSA’s Executive and Legislative branches.
 Thus, all rulings of the Court are binding on the GPSA Executive Committee and Assembly.
 Issues for the Court can be forwarded to any of the Court’s sitting members, the GPSA President, or the Assembly President for placement on the docket.
 Any student may bring a case to the court, which shall be heard by a quorum of the Justices.

 Below are active members of the Court, Justices: